 In our rapidly interdependent world, it is increasingly recognized, both locally and nationally, that knowledge of cultures beyond the boundaries of the United States is a great asset in improving individual and collective ability to function cooperatively and effectively.
-Drawing on various disciplinary fields represented in many colleges and departments across the University to strengthen students' liberal arts backgrounds, Africana studies prepares students to cope with a world of racial and cultural diversity.
-Students are imparted with comprehensive knowledge of Africana peoples through classroom instruction, archival research and study abroad experience.
+Drawing on various disciplinary fields represented in colleges, schools, and departments from across the University campus to strengthen students' liberal arts backgrounds, Africana studies prepares students to cope with a world of racial and cultural diversity.
+Students are imparted with comprehensive knowledge of Africana peoples through classroom instruction, archival research, and study abroad experience.
 These specific program objectives of Africana Studies at BGSU serves as an important foundation for students to build upon and provides them the versatility needed in a changing world:

 - Preparing students for responsible citizenship and personal fulfillment in the new global community

 - Building a body of knowledge with an international, interdisciplinary curriculum about peoples and cultures in Africa and African Diaspora locations

 - Enhancing students' academic skills of critical thinking, creative problem-solving, and the ability to synthesize knowledge and informational sources